-- Repair and replacement of frame parts and accessories. - Eyeglass lenses and contact lenses, except as described in Chapter 4: Description of Benefits under Other Medical Services and Supplies, Vision and Hearing Appliances. - Exams for a fitting or prescription (including vision exercises). - Frames.
+Except as described in Chapter 4: Description of Benefits under Other Medical Services and Supplies, Vision and Hearing Appliances you are not covered for:

+- Exams for a fitting or prescription (including vision exercises). - Frames including repair and replacement of frame parts and accessories. - Lenses including: - Nonstandard items for lenses including tinting and blending.